All You Need to Know about Multiple Sclerosis and Dental Extractions

 Symptoms of multiple sclerosis such as tremors, face numbness and fatigue make it hard for people to maintain their daily dental hygiene activities since it is difficult for them to hold a brush and open their mouth.
 Therefore, a standard routine like brushing teeth can be very demanding.

-Additionally, dry mouth, gum disease and tooth decay are something that is very common for people with MS because of some medications they are taking.
+Additionally, dry mouth, gum disease (periodontitis) and tooth decay are something that is very common for people with MS because of some medications they are taking.

 Going to The Dentist